naumenko-sa/bioscripts/README.md

 ## 4. CHEO [2016-] is a study of families with rare genetic conditions - [Care For Rare](http://care4rare.ca/) at [Children's Hospital of Eastern Ontario](http://www.cheori.org/)

-1. [cheo.prepare_projects.sh](../master/cheo.prepare_projects.sh) creates symlinks, folder structure, config files to run multiple projects
+1. [bcbio.prepare_samples.sh](../master/bcbio.prepare_samples.sh) creates symlinks, folder structure, config files to run multiple projects for bam file generation.
 2. [bcbio.array.pbs](../master/bcbio.array.pbs) runs multiple bcbio projects as a job array.
 I have tried a parallel execution of BCBIO, with IPython, quite successfully, but finally with enigmatic faults,maybe because of the cluster issues.
 3. [cheo.check_if_done.sh](../master/cheo.check_if_done.sh) [bcbio_job.output] check which bcbio jobs are done, useful when running 100x families